GameFoundry/bsf/Documentation/Manuals/Native/meshes.md

 See the [render API](@ref renderAPI) manual for more information on how to manually execute rendering commands.

-If working on the core thread you can use the helper @ref bs::RendererUtility::draw "RendererUtility::draw" method that performs these operations for you.
+If working on the core thread you can use the helper @ref bs::ct::RendererUtility::draw "ct::RendererUtility::draw" method that performs these operations for you.

 # Saving/loading {#meshes_e}
 A mesh is a @ref bs::Resource "Resource" and can be saved/loaded like any other.
 See the [resource](@ref resources) manual.

 # Core thread meshes {#meshes_f}
-So far we have only talked about the simulation thread @ref bs::Mesh "Mesh" but have ignored the core thread @ref bs::MeshCore "MeshCore".
+So far we have only talked about the simulation thread @ref bs::Mesh "Mesh" but have ignored the core thread @ref bs::ct::Mesh "ct::Mesh".
 The functionality between the two is mostly the same, with the major difference being that the core thread version doesn't have asychronous write/read methods, and those operations are instead performed immediately.

 You can also use the core thread version to access and manipulate vertex and index buffers directly (including binding them to the pipeline as described earlier).
-Use @ref bs::MeshCore::getVertexData "MeshCore::getVertexData" to retrieve information about all @ref bs::VertexBufferCore "vertex buffers", @ref bs::MeshCore::getIndexBuffer "MeshCore::getIndexBuffer" to retrieve the @ref bs::IndexBufferCore "index buffer" and @ref bs::MeshCore::getVertexDesc "MeshCore::getVertexDesc" to retrieve the @ref bs::VertexDataDesc "vertex description".
+Use @ref bs::ct::Mesh::getVertexData "ct::Mesh::getVertexData" to retrieve information about all @ref bs::ct::VertexBuffer "vertex buffers", @ref bs::ct::Mesh::getIndexBuffer "ct::Mesh::getIndexBuffer" to retrieve the @ref bs::ct::IndexBuffer "index buffer" and @ref bs::ct::Mesh::getVertexDesc "ct::Mesh::getVertexDesc" to retrieve the @ref bs::VertexDataDesc "vertex description".

 # Advanced meshes {#meshes_g}
 So far we have described the use of standard meshes.
 And while the described meshes can be used for all purposes, when we have a mesh that is updated often (every frame or every few frames) it can be beneficial for performance to use a different mesh type.
 This is because updates to a normal mesh can introduce GPU-CPU synchronization points if that mesh is still being used by the GPU while we are updating it (which can happen often).